amolsood/notes/AWS/SAA-C02/VPC/Highlights.md

   - Fully customizable
   - Takes time to setup
 - When a VPC is created, a route table, NACL (Main) and a security group is created
+- VPC belongs only to one region.
+You can have more than one VPC per region.
+However, there is a soft limit of 5 VPCs per region.
+You can ask Amazon for more than 5 if you need.

 ### Subnet